Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./028.png)

-Now you can press space to play the animation and ESC to stop it, or use the play stop buttons.
+Now you can press Space to play the animation and ESC to stop it, or use the play stop buttons.

 ![](./029.png)